drzhelnov/drzhelnov.github.io/usmle/tcom.md

 ## Medical Knowledge/Scientific Concepts (MK) - STEP 1 ONLY

+> ⚠ Task/competency information formatted as **blockquotes,** like this one, is per the [NBME Item-Writing Guide](https://www.nbme.org/item-writing-guide), 6th Edition—Version November 2020.

 **Applying Foundational Science Concepts**

 **MK1** Identifies the cause/infectious agent or predisposing factor(s) or, given an effect, determines the cause.